MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Abstract

 \section{Abstract}

-To effectively leverage user-specific data, retrieval-augmented generation (RAG) is employed in multimodal large language model (MLLM) applications.
-However, conventional retrieval approaches often suffer from limited retrieval accuracy.
-Recent advances in multi-vector retrieval (MVR) improve accuracy by decomposing queries and matching against segmented images.
-They still suffer from sub-optimal accuracy and efficiency, overlooking alignment between the query and varying image objects and redundant fine-grained image segments.
-In this work, we present an efficient scheduling framework for image retrieval -- \textit{HiMIR}.
+To leverage user-specific data, retrieval-augmented generation is employed in multimodal LLM applications.
+While multi-vector retrieval (MVR) improve retrieval accuracy by query decomposition and image segmentation, they suffer from sub-optimal accuracy and efficiency due to the misalignment between sub-queries and varying image objects and redundant fine-grained image segments.
+In this work, we present \textit{MIRAGE}, an efficient scheduling framework for image retrieval.
 First, we introduce a novel hierarchical paradigm, employing multiple intermediate granularities for varying image objects to enhance alignment.
-Second, we minimize redundancy in retrieval by leveraging cross-hierarchy similarity consistency and hierarchy sparsity to minimize unnecessary matching computation.
+Second, we minimize the retrieval overhead by leveraging cross-hierarchy ranking consistency and hierarchy redundancy to eliminate unnecessary computation.
 Furthermore, we configure parameters for each dataset automatically for practicality across diverse scenarios.
-Our empirical study shows that, \textit{HiMIR} not only achieves substantial accuracy improvements but also reduces computation by up to $3.5\times$ over the existing MVR system.
+Experiments show that \textit{MIRAGE} achieves substantial accuracy improvements and reduces computation by up to $3.5\times$ over the existing MVR system.